| | |

 “I showed up for myself today.”

-Humans are wired to improve, to strive.
-That’s not a flaw — it’s how we grow.
+Many of us naturally want to improve and grow.
+That’s not a flaw.
 But sometimes the drive for better blinds us to what’s already beautiful.

 Your job might not be your dream, but it pays the bills.
 Your home might be small, but it keeps you safe.
-Happiness grows when you learn to see clearly — not just critically.
+The people you love may not be perfect, but neither are you.
+Happiness grows when you learn to see clearly instead of noticing only what needs to change.

 Take a walk or sit outside.
 Notice what you often miss: birdsong, warm light, the way the wind moves the trees.
 Let yourself feel the gift of it.